All Episodes

 That was the claim.

-So don't believe the scare, don't believe the hype.
+So don't believe the scare.

 This is the way they operate.

-It is the way they operate, and that's one of the reasons why programs like this and our podcast, the drill down are so important because we want to give you the American people the truth you deserve at every turn.
+And that's one of the reasons why programs like this and our podcast, the drill down, are so important because we want to give you, the American people, the truth you deserve at every turn.

-You can find our podcast at the drilldown.com, and you can hear more Sean Handy Show right on the other side of this break.
+You can find our podcast at thedrilldown.com, and you can hear more Sean Handy show right on the other side of this break.

-We'll be back with a spokesperson from the Coast Guard right after this.
+Back with a spokesperson from the Coast Guard right after this.

-Hey, it's Peter Schweicher.
+Hey, it's Peter Schweitzer.

 That's Eric Eggers.